Bialetti Brikka Review: Better than the Moka Express?

 - You want an electric coffee maker: Maybe you want a coffee maker for the office where you don’t have access to a stove.
 In that case, check out our DeLonghi Alicia review.
 This cleverly designed Moka pot comes with its own electric heating element, plus a few other neat perks like being easier to use and having the option to keep your coffee warm.

 - You want true crema: For true crema, you need true espresso, which means 9 bars of pressure (6).
 However, you don’t need a big, fancy coffee machine.
 Manual espresso makers like the Cafelat Robot, Rok, or Flair are perfectly capable.
-While not as inexpensive as a stovetop coffee maker, they are much more affordable than electric espresso machines.
+While not as inexpensive as a stovetop espresso maker, they are much more affordable than electric espresso machines.

 This Bialetti Brikka review promised to tell you if the Brikka was better than the Moka Express.
 The verdict is no; it’s not inherently better.
 But that doesn’t mean it isn’t the better choice for some coffee lovers.